Financial Planning for Individuals, Couples, & Families

 Get your financial goals on track - speak with one of our Financial Advisors today

 - Financial planners guide their clients in a variety of ways including retirement planning, wealth management and advice on a range of topics.
 This can include: basic budgeting, setting short and long-term financial goals, reviewing potential insurance needs, and comprehensive financial planning.

-- A fee-only planner is paid directly by his/her clients and does not receive commisions for products sold.
+- A fee-only planner is paid directly by his/her clients and does not receive commissions for products sold.
 Fee-only financial planners act as fiduciaries.
-A fee-based financial planner is paid by the clients, but can also receive commisions for financial products the client purchases.
+A fee-based financial planner is paid by the clients, but can also receive commissions for financial products the client purchases.
 Fee-based financial planners are required to only recommend products that are suitable for their clients.